Relevant cases in this section

 Section 5 of The Equal Remuneration Act, 1976 stating the employer is legally bound to pay the same wages to both male and female workers for work done in similar nature

-(a) makes any recruitment in contravention of the provisions of his Act, or
+- Makes any recruitment in contravention of the provisions of his Act.

 he shall be punishable with fine which shall not be less than ten thousand rupees but which may extend to twenty thousand rupees or with imprisonment for a term which shall be not less than three months but which may extend to one year or with both for the first offence, and with imprisonment which may extend to two years for the second and subsequent offences.